NanoComp/meep/doc/docs/Python_User_Interface.md

 ### Near-to-Far-Field Spectra

 Meep can compute a near-to-far-field transformation in the frequency domain as described in [Tutorial/Near-to-Far Field Spectra](Python_Tutorials/Near_to_Far_Field_Spectra.md): given the fields on a "near" bounding surface inside the cell, it can compute the fields arbitrarily far away using an analytical transformation, assuming that the "near" surface and the "far" region lie in a single homogeneous non-periodic 2d, 3d, or cylindrical region.
-That is, in a simulation *surrounded by PML* that absorbs outgoing waves, the near-to-far-field feature can compute the fields outside the cell as if the outgoing waves had not been absorbed (i.e. in the fictitious infinite open volume) — this is an exact mathematical transformation (up to numerical errors) that produces the correct fields (including phase, polarization, diffraction, etc.) at any point (not necessarily "far" away) outside the enclosed "near" region.
+That is, in a simulation *surrounded by PML* that absorbs outgoing waves, the near-to-far-field feature can compute the fields outside the cell as if the outgoing waves had not been absorbed (i.e. in the fictitious infinite open volume).
 Moreover, this operation is performed on the Fourier-transformed fields: like the flux and force spectra above, you specify a set of desired frequencies, Meep accumulates the Fourier transforms, and then Meep computes the fields at *each frequency* for the desired far-field points.

 This is based on the principle of equivalence: given the Fourier-transformed tangential fields on the "near" surface, Meep computes equivalent currents and convolves them with the analytical Green's functions in order to compute the fields at any desired point in the "far" region.
 For details, see Section 4.2.1 ("The Principle of Equivalence") in [Chapter 4](http://arxiv.org/abs/arXiv:1301.5366) ("Electromagnetic Wave Source Conditions") of the book [Advances in FDTD Computational Electrodynamics: Photonics and Nanotechnology](https://www.amazon.com/Advances-FDTD-Computational-Electrodynamics-Nanotechnology/dp/1608071707).
 Since the "far" fields are computed using the full Green's functions, they should be able to be computed *anywhere* outside of the near-field surface monitor.
 The only limiting factor should be discretization errors but for any given distance, the "far" fields should converge to the actual DFT fields at that location with resolution (assuming the distance separation is >> resolution).